-Quite unexpectedly, Morgana felt a warm glow rise up her body.
-For a moment, it felt like there was a early summer, not Christmas time, behind the windows hiding behind the white curtains.
-Uther had invested a great deal in this room for it to look less... hospital-like, still compensating for the things he didn't need to, and Morgana had decided not to mind this time, let him be what he needs to be around her.
+Quite unexpectedly, Morgana felt a wave of heat coursing down her body.
+It was as if like there was a early summer, not Christmas time hiding behind the wall of white curtains.
+Uther had insisted to put up the decorations way too early, still over-compensating for the things he hardly needed to, but Morgana decided not to mind and let him be what he needs to be around her.

-She stretched her bare feet on top of the covers, trying to regain her cool, watched Gwen scurry around her to fix the pillows, put the thermometer on the bedside table and finally left her with her visitor, who stood at the side of the door, hands behind his back, appearing so reserved all of a sudden.
+She stretched her bare feet on top of the covers, trying to regain her cool, watching Gwen fuss with her pillows, the thermometer and medicine on her bedside table.
+When she finally left, her visitor was alreadeady standing beside of the door, hands behind his back, looking uncharacterisically reserved.

-Merlin.
-The same bright, boyish, excited face.
-He looked less scrubby than before, in a checkered shirt, and a winter jacket she didn't recognize.
-She had a distinct impression of him in front of the mirror, fixing every piece of his untamable hair.
+The same boyish, excited face.
+He looked less scruffy than before, in a checkered shirt, and a winter jacket she didn't recognize.
+She got a distinct impression of him preenin in front of the hallway mirror, fixing every piece of his untamable hair.

 Rumours had reached her that he was working for Arthur now, passing small messages of her recovery.
-She silently wondered why he hadn't come to see her sooner.
+She secretly wondered if that was why he hadn't come to see her sooner.